 What happens after cerclage is put in?

 After a cervical cerclage procedure, the patient may be asked to stay in the hospital for a few hours or overnight for observation.
-During this time, she may experience light bleeding and cramping, and may notice a thicker vaginal discharge that may continue throughout her pregnancy.
-After returning home, she may be recommended to avoid strenuous activity for a few days, and may need to abstain from sexual intercourse for as much as a week after the procedure.
-Around the time cerclage is put in, many women start taking vaginal progesterone, as another way of treating a shortened cervix.
+During this time, they may experience light bleeding and cramping, and may notice a thicker vaginal discharge that may continue throughout the pregnancy.
+After returning home, they may be recommended to avoid strenuous activity for a few days, and may need to abstain from sexual intercourse for 7-10 days after the procedure.
+Around the time cerclage is put in, many people start taking vaginal progesterone, as another way of treating a shortened cervix.

-Cervical cerclage isn’t right for all pregnant women, but in cases where it is called for, it can be very successful.
+Cervical cerclage isn’t right for all, but in cases where it is called for, it can be very successful.

 Reviewed by the Ovia Health Clinical Team